Sorority Fall Formal Recruitment is scheduled for September 16-20, 2015.

 NPHC does not have a structured recruitment process/period as each member group’s national organization has different requirements for their Membership Intake Process.
 Each group will host an interest/rush meeting either in the fall or spring semester where you can officially express your interest and receive details as to what is required to attain membership with their group.

 The NPHC hosts an event called "Meet The Greeks" every semester.
 During this program you will receive a brief overview of NPHC and each of its member organizations.
 You will also have the opportunity to interact with the different chapter members and the chapter presidents.
 Each organization also has various events and activities throughout the semester that prospective members are encouraged to attend.

 The Center for Fraternity and Sorority Life can help those interested in joining a MGC fraternity/sorority but the best way for a potential new member to get information about each organization is on their national website or the UH Get Involved website.

 Each organization will host recruitment/rush events, which are basically informational sessions with the members of the respective organization.
 These are usually held in the early part of the fall and/or spring semester and this is a wonderful opportunity where you can receive more information about the organization and what is required to gain membership within the group.

-The Latin Greek Council (LGC) organizations promote the appreciation of the Latino/a culture and act in the best interest of the University of Houston.
-LGC will encourage scholastic achievement among its member organizations and provide a forum for discussion of general concerns, issues, and topics that affect member organizations.
+The United Greek Council (UGC) was officially established as in April 2012 as the Latin Greek Council in order to unite and promote the appreciation of Latino Greek lettered organizations and the Latino/a culture.
+United Greek Council is open to everyone and acts in the best interest of the University of Houston.
+UGC will encourage scholastic achievement among its member organizations and provide a forum for discussion of general concerns, issues, and topics that affect member organizations.